pedroaugusto-melo/design-system/README.md

 ## Objective

-Put in practice the concepts learned about HTML and CSS, especially about box-model, positioning and display.
+Put in practice the concepts that I've learnt about HTML and CSS, especially about box-model, positioning and display.

 ## Technologies